-The studentships cover fees at the rate for Home/EU students and pay an annual stipend in the region of £13,590.
+The studentships cover fees at the rate for Home/EU students and pay an annual stipend.

 University of Kent funded Studentships (known as Graduate Teaching Assistantships)

 These are open to all applicants but cover fees at the rate for UK/EU students only.
-International applicants would be liable for the difference between Home and International fees, an amount of approximately £10,500 per year.
+International applicants would be liable for the difference between Home and International fees.

 Under the terms of a University of Kent funded studentship, the student is required to carry out teaching / teaching support duties within the School of Biosciences.
-The student will receive no payment for these duties over and above the stipend of approximately £13,590 per annum.
+The student will receive no payment for these duties over and above the stipend, currently £14,296 per annum.